Fully local Reshetikhin-Turaev theories: Anomalous TQFTs and reduced central charge

 \subsection{The invertibles $\spit,\omega$ and $\ferm$.}

 Promoting $3$-framed theories to $p_1$-tangential structures meets some invertible ambiguities: \begin{enumerate}\itemsep0ex \item The \emph{$3$-framed} theory $\spit$ is determined by its value $\spit(pt)= U^{\otimes 3}\in \mrE \fus$, the unit of order $2$.
-However, it factors uniquely through $\Spin(3)$ manifolds, because the sign character of~$\pi_3^s$ is the natural map
+However, it factors uniquely through $\Spin_3$ manifolds, since the sign character of~$\pi_3^s$ factors through the natural map